island-lang/island-lang.github.io/README.md

 	return iterate(0, sortedList.length - 1, -1)
 ```

-The `return` keyword can also be called from within the loop body (this would more difficult to implement through a recursion):
+The `return` keyword can also be called from within the loop body (this behavior would be more difficult to implement through a recursion):

 ```
 func compareStrings(str1: string, str2: string): int